 Begin your journey near the bustling town of Victoria Falls on the banks of the Zambezi river, where big game will never be far from view.
 Elephants, hippo, buffalo, giraffe, zebra, wildebeest, impala, baboon, black-backed jackal, cheetah, crocodile, lion, and a host of birds are all present in the areas that you will visit on this trip down the some of the most important waterways in Eastern Africa.
 Spend the nights camping on the banks of different rivers and your days game viewing in the Okavango Delta and Moremi Game Reserve, the most diverse areas in Botswana.

-Upon your arrival into Victoria Falls Airport, you will be met and transferred by road to Victoria Falls River Lodge where you will stay for two nights.
+Upon your arrival into Victoria Falls Airport, you will be met and transferred by road to Victoria Falls Safari Club where you will stay for two nights.

 Enjoy another day in the town of Victoria Falls.